You Cross My Path: Writing and recording

 In November 2006, their third compilation album Forever.
 The Singles was released, promoted with a UK tour until the end of the year.
-It included a remix of one of their earlier tracks, "You're So Pretty from their seventh album Wonderland (2001), done by Martin "Youth" Glover.
+It included a remix of one of their earlier tracks, "You're So Pretty –We're So Pretty" from their seventh album Wonderland (2001), done by Martin "Youth" Glover.
 Burgess said he altered the speed of it, which gave Burgess the idea that their next album should have a faster tempo.
-When asked if they would follow the sound of Simpatico, Burgess responded that they would be following the compilation, as there was "too many dark thoughts around [the making of Simpatico] so we want get away from that".
+When asked if they would follow the sound of Simpatico, Burgess responded that they would be following the compilation, as there were "[t]oo many dark thoughts around [the making of Simpatico,] so we want get away from that."
 They planned to record with Youth or Wonderland producer Danny Saber; when hearing a demo of "You Cross My Path", McGee also proposed Alan Moulder.
 Burgess said that McGee wanted them to release another new album by mid-2007, which Burgess thought was not an ideal deadline.
-In January 2007, guitarist Mark Collins went to meet Burgess in Los Angeles, California; keyboardist Tony Rogers also visited a week.
+In January 2007, guitarist Mark Collins went to meet Burgess in Los Angeles, California; keyboardist Tony Rogers also visited for a week.
 The two stayed at a flat on the corner of the Sunset and Vine Streets, which Burgess would visit to work on material and McGee supervised.
-Burgess thought it was an appropriate place to work on their next album as "Sunset & Vine" had been the name of the final track on Simpatico.
+Burgess thought it was an appropriate place to work on their next album, as "Sunset & Vine" had been the name of the final track on Simpatico.